Targets

 Most German contributions for climate finance are distributed via bilateral development cooperation.
 Funding is implemented by Gesellschaft für internationale Zusammenarbeit (GIZ) and KfW Development Bank.
 The International Climate Initiative (IKI) is a separate funding mechanism of the Climate and Economics Ministry (BMWK), the Environment Ministry (BMU), and the Federal Foreign Office (AA).
 A smaller share is disbursed through contributions to multilateral climate funds.
 A significant share of the finance takes the form of grants, but Germany also relies on other financial instruments, such as concessional loans (Deutsche Klimafinanzierung, 2021).

 In 2022, the German government successfully reached its objective of providing more than EUR 6bn for climate finance (BMZ, 2023).
 The increase in climate finance is due to the growing demand for climate programmes in recipient countries and exceptional factors, such as special funds for food security in Ukraine, which are counted towards the goal.
-Initially, the government had projected around EUR 4.3 bn annually from 2021 to 2023 (Kowalzig, 2022).
+Initially, the government had projected around EUR 4.3bn annually from 2021 to 2023 (Kowalzig, 2022).
+In 2023, the value dropped slightly and reached EUR 5.7bn, which the government claims is a fair contribution (BMZ, 2025).
+The CAT does not consider this level of climate finance to be a fair contribution.

 The Climate Action Tracker climate finance rating focuses on finance for climate change mitigation, and the data shows an increase in this area over the years, which results in a positive rating of the contribution's trend.
 A clear and sustained increase in international climate mitigation finance across all areas is fundamental.